Common College Interview Questions and How to Answer Them

 College interviews are a crucial part of the admissions process, not only for yourself but also for the school.
 Preparing for college interviews can help reduce anxiety and allow you to enjoy the experience.
 An interview does not have to be scary; if you come prepared, it can be fun and boost your confidence, along with your chances of being accepted.

-Here we will discuss the top 10 common college interview questions and the best possible answers to help you prepare.
+Here, we will discuss the top 15 common college interview questions and the best possible answers to help you prepare, along with some general tips.

 Here is a list of the most common questions asked in college interviews.
 We’ll analyze each question and offer an example of how you can approach your response.